 Mr. Gregory Weaver.
 Mr. Weaver has been a director of the Company since 2005.
 Mr. Weaver served as Poniard Pharmaceuticals' Chief Financial Officer and Senior Vice President from August 2009 to August 2010.
 Prior to joining Poniard, a public oncology drug development company, Mr. Weaver served as Chief Financial Officer of Talyst, Inc., a privately-held pharmacy information product company, from 2007 to 2008.
 Prior to that, he served as Senior Vice President and Chief Financial Officer of Sirna Therapeutics, a public RNAI therapeutics company until the sale of the company to Merck, Inc. in 2006.
-From 2002 to 2005, Mr. Weaver was Chief Financial Officer and Corporate Secretary of Nastech Pharmaceuticals, a public drug delivery company.
-From 1999 to 2002, Mr. Weaver was Chief Financial Officer of Ilex Oncology Inc., a public cancer drug development company, and from 1996 to 1998, he was Chief Financial Officer of Prism Technologies, a privately-held medical device manufacturer.
+From 2002 to 2005, Mr. Weaver was Chief Financial Officer of Ilex Oncology Inc., a public cancer drug development company, and from 1996 to 1998, he was Chief Financial Officer of Prism Technologies, a privately-held medical device manufacturer.
 In addition, Mr. Weaver held increasingly senior positions with Fidelity Capital in Boston and Arthur Andersen LLP.
-Mr. Weaver has also served as a Director and Chairman of the Audit Committee of SCOLR Pharmaceuticals, a public drug delivery company from 2007 to 2009.
-Mr. Weaver is a certified public accountant and received his MBA from Boston College and his B.S. in accounting from Trinity University.
+Mr. Weaver has also served as a Director and Chairman of the Audit Committee of SCOLR Pharmaceuticals, a public drug delivery is a certified public accountant and received his MBA from Boston College and his B.S. in accounting from Trinity University.